BIRSBiointegration/Hackathon/sc-targeted-proteomics/README.md

 To learn more about this technology, we recommend this webinar presented by Prof. Michael Angelo, one of the inventors of the MIBI-TOF technology and senior author of this paper: <https://www.youtube.com/watch?v=5DiEyolLiyY>

 Image files are available for download from [Ionpath](https://mibi-share.ionpath.com) (requires a free account).
 There is also an [interactive user interface](https://www.ionpath.com/mibitracker/) for exploring the images by acquisition channel layer.
+Expression matrices and segmented / labeled image .tiff files are also available for direct download from the [Angelo lab website](https://www.angelolab.com/mibi-data).

 R objects for easy-access to the datasets
 =========================================